VoxeLibre/VoxeLibre/mods/ITEMS/mcl_armor/API.md

 	--this callback table allow you to define functions that will be called then an armor piece break --the functions accept one arguments: obj
-	--the itemstack isn't sended due to how minetest handle items which have a zero durability on_break_callbacks = {
+	--the itemstack isn't sended due to how Luanti handle items which have a zero durability on_break_callbacks = {
 		head = function(obj)
 			--do stuff